Gilda Renfrow Six

 Meeting Walt

-Gilda and Helen walked by the USO and went inside.
-There was a was a club for teenagers.
-Walt and his friend went inside.
-Walt cut in while Gilda was dancing with someone else.
-Walt asked for her address and they began writing each other.
+Gilda and Helen walked by the USO and went inside, where there was a club for teenagers.
+Walt and his friend also went inside.
+Walt cut in while Gilda was dancing with someone else and asked for her address.
+They began writing to each other.

-Walt was the son of J. E. Six.
-He was a graduate of Sharonville High School, Sharonville, Ohio.
-Walt began smoking cigarettes when he was 16.
-He smoked Pall Mall, Winston or Marlboro.
+Walt was the son of J. E. Six and a graduate of Sharonville High School in Sharonville, Ohio.
+He began smoking cigarettes at 16, preferring Pall Mall, Winston, or Marlboro.
 Walt quit smoking the day he retired.

-Walt joined the Marine Corps in 1948.
-He was trained as a cameraman and photographer.
+Walt joined the Marine Corps in 1948 and was trained as a cameraman and photographer.

-Walt was sent to Korea with the First Marine Division.
-Walt was the only trained movie photographer in Korea for the Marines.
-His duty was to take movies of the war.
-Walt took movies of the Battle of the Chosin Reservoir.
-Today this battle ranks as one of the Marines' proudest in military history.
-The Chinese Army was forced to withdraw from the front.
-The Marines maintained their ranks and marched out orderly.
-Even today Walt's movies are used by the Marine Corp and he was given a byline.
+Walt was sent to Korea with the First Marine Division as the only trained movie photographer for the Marines.
+His duty was to film the war, including the Battle of the Chosin Reservoir.
+This battle is one of the Marines' proudest moments in military history.
+The Chinese Army was forced to withdraw, and the Marines maintained their ranks and marched out orderly.
+Walt's movies are still used by the Marine Corps, and he was given a byline.

-Years later Gilda made the beautiful mosaic of the battle that is in a place of honor at the Parris Island Museum at the Marine Corps Recruit Depot Parris Island, South Carolina.
+Years later, Gilda created a beautiful mosaic of the battle, which was displayed at the Parris Island Museum at the Marine Corps Recruit Depot in Parris Island, South Carolina.
 Gilda was employed by the CIA during the summer of 1950.

-She returned to Peace College in the fall of 1950.
-Gilda graduated from Peace College in May of 1951.
-While at Peace she was a member of Sigma Phi Kappa sorority, Alpha Pi Epsilon honorary commercial sorority and Sigma Pi Alpha, honorary language sorority.
-Gilda was elected as a member of the Privilege Honor Roll Group.
-She worked again for the CIA.
+She returned to Peace College in the fall of 1950 and graduated in May 1951.
+While at Peace, she was a member of Sigma Phi Kappa sorority, Alpha Pi Epsilon honorary commercial sorority, and Sigma Pi Alpha honorary language sorority.
+Gilda was elected to the Privilege Honor Roll Group and worked again for the CIA.

 Marriage